mytardis/mytardis/docs/admin/searchsetup.rst

 search field that returns a list of matching Experiments, Datasets and Datafiles.

-The single search box uses Elasticsearch, with a django-haystack frontend, and accordingly requires some setup.
+The single search box uses Elasticsearch, and Django Elasticsearch DSL library that allows indexing of django models in elasticsearch, and accordingly requires some setup.
 The single search box is disabled by default.